TECA-IOT/Tinyfox/README.md

 | TX-LED     |  Tx actividad    |

+# Tinyfox library
-# Arduino library Client for Wisol WSSFM10R4.
+## Arduino Client for Wisol WSSFM10R4.
 This library provides a simple way to make use of Wisol radios, sends uplink and wait for and parse downlink messages

 ## Examples